joshvillbrandt/mecanumbot-ros-pkg/README.md

 ### Install Ubuntu 12.04

 Use your favorite method to install a fresh copy of Ubuntu Precise.
+After the install, you'll want to update the OS and install some additional packages.

+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get install git-core gnome-session-fallback

-After install, modify `/etc/hostname` and `/etc/hosts` to point to a new hostname such as `jvillbrandt-robot`.
-You'll also want to verify that Avahi MDNS installed correctly by running `ping jvillbrandt-robot.local` from another machine on the local network.
+You'll also want to give your robot a custom hostname so that you can easily find it on the network.
+Modify `/etc/hostname` and `/etc/hosts` to point to a hostname such as `jvillbrandt-robot`.
+Restart the robot with `sudo shutdown -r now` and verify that Avahi mDNS installed correctly by running `ping jvillbrandt-robot.local` from another machine on the local network.

 ### Install ROS